Failure of the Hopf-Oleinik lemma for a linear elliptic problem with singular convection of non-negative divergence: Existence theory when |E| in L2 and divE ge 0

 The existence of a weak solution if $E_n \in L^2 (\Omega)^N$ is a consequence of the Schauder theorem.
-The proof of \Cref{thm:existence E in L^2} is based on the following approximation lemma \begin{lemma} Assume $E_n = E$, \eqref{e}, \eqref{f}, and $f_n = T_n (f)$.
+The proof of \Cref{thm:existence E in L^2} is based on the following approximation lemma \begin{lemma} {Let $u_n$ be any weak solution of \eqref{wpn} with $E_n = E$}, \eqref{e}, \eqref{f}, and $f_n = T_n (f)$.
 Then, for any weak solution $u_n$ of \eqref{wpn} we have that

 where